-The summer is almost here.
-If you are like most educators, this is when you find the time to read your "teacher books" and learn about all those exciting strategies and resources that will give your classroom a fresh look in the fall.
+Summer is almost here.
+If you’re like most educators, this is when you find the time to read your “teacher books” and learn about all those exciting strategies and resources that will give your classroom a fresh look in the fall.

 Here are five books that are worth a look.

 Total Participation Techniques, by Pérsida and William Himmele, is a book I’d been eyeing for a few years, and I finally decided to take the plunge when it received praise from one of my colleagues.

 When walking into a teacher’s classroom, I generally first and foremost notice whether or not the teacher has established an environment of respect and rapport.
 My attention then turns to the students’ opportunities to respond.
 I ask myself, “How long does each student have to be actively engaged in order to make it through the current lesson?”
 The authors suggest something along the lines of Think-Pair-Share: “Total Participation Techniques (TPTs) are teaching techniques that allow for all students to demonstrate, at the same time, active participation and cognitive engagement in the topic being studied.”